Skip to main content

 Now take the same company with real technology infrastructure — custom systems, integrated data, AI handling the repetitive work.
 Better estimating alone can add 3-4 points.
 Reduced rework from better communication adds another 2-3.
 Faster billing cycles improve cash flow.
 Automated compliance reduces overhead.
 We're talking about moving from 12% to 18-20% margins.

 That $1.6 million compounds.
 Year one, it's better equipment.
 Year two, it's better crews because you can pay more.
 Year three, it's winning contracts the other guy can't afford to bid on.
-By year five, the gap between you and the company still running on spreadsheets isn't a gap anymore.
-It's a canyon.
+By year five, the gap between you and the company still running on spreadsheets becomes nearly impossible to close.

 The real gap

-This is what keeps me up at night.
-Not because the technology is hard — it's not.
-Not because the ROI is unclear — it's obvious.
-But because the people who could bridge this gap for construction companies are off building another food delivery app or another fintech dashboard.
+This is the part that frustrates me most.
+The technology isn't hard and the ROI is obvious.
+The problem is that the people who could bridge this gap for construction companies are off building another food delivery app or another fintech dashboard.